 Due to his devoted political involvement, David has been able to attend notable leadership conferences.
 He was selected as the legislator to represent Georgia in the Emerging Leaders Program at the University of Virginia.
 The program featured one legislator from each state.
 He also belonged to a select group of legislators from the House and Senate who were chosen as participants in the Georgia Legislative Leadership Institute at the University of Georgia.
 Both conferences focused on policy decision-making, legal ethics, and other key concepts important to the legislative process.

 Aside from his work in politics, business, and the community, David is a husband and father.
-He and his wife Penny have two children and reside in Austell.
-Their two children attend public schools in the South Cobb area where David and Penny are active volunteers.
+He and his wife Penny have two children and reside in Powder Springs.
+Their two children attend public school where David and Penny are active volunteers.
 David and Penny served as Elders at their previous church, Calvary Presbyterian Church in Marietta.
 The family currently attends Macland Presbyterian Church in Powder Springs.
-David enjoys a variety of sports and coaches his son’s and daughter's youth soccer teams.
+David enjoys a variety of sports and coaches his son’s and daughter's soccer teams.